 So I wanted to share with you the 8 easy ways to actually stick to a budget, even if you never have before!
 These tips have not only made our lives easier, but they have helped us pay off $60,000 in debt over just a few years!

-8 Must Have Tips to help you Stick to A Budget
+8 Tips for Actually Sticking to A Budget

 Maybe you're trying to pay off debt, or maybe your paycheck just isn't enough these days.
 Whatever the reason for needing to stick to a budget, if you read and implement these 8 ideas you'll be a budgeting pro in no time!